githwxi/ATS-Postiats-contrib/contrib/libats-/hwxi/intinf/README.md

 ###DATS Files

 1. DATS/intinf_t.dats:
-   The file contains implementation for the templates declared in intinf_t.sats.
+   The file contains implementation for the templates declared in <u>intinf_t.sats</u>.

 2. DATS/intinf_vt.dats:
-   The file contains implementation for the templates declared in intinf_vt.sats.
+   The file contains implementation for the templates declared in <u>intinf_vt.sats</u>.

 3. DATS/gintinf_t.dats:
    The file contains implementation for using values of the type intinf_type as